Gitting More Out of Git

 No Fast Forward

-~$ git checkout master
+~/repo$ git checkout main

-~$ git merge feature --no-ff
+~/repo$ git merge feature --no-ff

 Why?

-Because you lose branch/merge history with fast-forward!
+Because you lose merge history with fast-forward.

 Divergent Changes